Sharon Watts: Characterisation

 In 1991, author Hilary Kingsley compared Sharon in adulthood to her mother Angie: "There's a lot of her mother in Sharon Watts.
 There is the warm sympathy and the barbed tongue for a kick-off.
 But Sharon is more sensible than Angie, less likely to fly off the beer handle in The Vic."
 Letitia Dean suggested that Sharon was trying to establish her own personality as landlady of The Vic in 1993, but that she was also taking tips from Angie, whom she "admired for her strength of character."
 In the 1990s, the producers of EastEnders wanted to take the similarities between Sharon and Angie one step further; they proposed that Sharon would begin drinking gin, the favourite beverage of her alcoholic mother.
 Dean was opposed to this development and persuaded the producers not to go down this route with Sharon.
 In 1993, she explained her reasons: "There was one time they wanted [Sharon] to drink gin because that was Angie's tipple, but I thought that was wrong.
 Her mother was on a dialysis machine which would have put Sharon off gin for life.
 She would either follow right behind her or she would make her mind up and say no. And since she had seen Angie in such a state, it really put her off."
 Sharon has been described as a "buxom femme fatale" and one of "life's survivors", who has had "many moments of emotional turmoil".
 Kingsley suggested that despite this, Sharon is "a sensitive, vulnerable girl who is easily hurt.
 Even so, that doesn't stop her going after something that she really wants [...]
 Sharon came through to become a nice girl behind the streetwise image [...] with her blonde hair and bright make-up she adds a cheerful touch to drab Albert Square."

-Television critic Matt Bayliss, discussed the psychology of Sharon in 2010: "She had a terrible childhood.
+Television critic Matt Bayliss discussed the psychology of Sharon in 2010: "She had a terrible childhood.
 An alcoholic mother and a father she adored but who treated her mother appallingly.
 She had a very long subsequent career on the show, falling for the wrong bloke and not realising her own worth.
 You could see that the way she turned was directly related to her beginnings, to that difficult family situation."

-Sharon has topped numerous viewer polls suggesting she is one of EastEnders most favored characters.
+Sharon has topped numerous viewer polls, suggesting she is one of EastEnders most favoured characters.
 Critics have praised the character's complex progression from teenager to adult, referencing the investment that viewers hold in Sharon, having watched her grow up on-screen.
 While Sharon's returns to EastEnders have been welcomed by some critics, others received her comebacks as an indication that the show's writers and producers had run out of original ideas.
 Letitia Dean has defended the decision to reintroduce Sharon, suggesting that long-running dramas such as EastEnders need "old blood".
 On 10 April 2019, Dean filmed her 2000th episode as Sharon.